 Chain retailers and boutique jewelers have criticized online retailers, citing that not being able to see the diamond in person means dissatisfied customers.
 Some online ring shoppers seem to think it’s worth the risk, given reports of savings of up to 50 percent.

 Furniture retailers and interior designers are taking advantage of the internet’s global reach.
-Italian startup CoContest is revolutionizing the way that customers connect with interior designers.
+Italian crowdsourcing platform CoContest is revolutionizing the way that customers connect with interior designers.
 By encouraging designers to provide “submissions” to compete for the customer’s business, the consumer has access to a worldwide network of professionals.
 The trend echoes the home furnishings’ transition to online sales.
 Furniture retailer Wayfair.com had a 66 percent increase in net sales for the 2015 fiscal year, bringing in more than $490 million in revenue.

 The reason for this shift?
 Again, look at the Millennials.
 Data from 2015 suggests that Millennials were responsible for 37 percent of all furniture and bedding sales.
 Similar to the jewelry industry, nay-sayers think significant household purchases should be appraised in person.
 Without seeing and feeling the product, not to mention seeing how it fits in a space, a return is inevitable.
 Although many online retailers offer long trials and free returns that benefit the customer, it’s not always a win for the company.
 Just imagine the cost of return-shipping and refunding a three-month-old couch.

 • Interview local brick-and-mortar businesses about how online competition is impacting their business.
 Ask what measures they have taken to try to combat the change in their sales.